slviajero/tinybasic/examples/14games/README.md

 - BlackJack: blackjk.bas - play blackjack, up to 7 players
 - Chomp: chomp.bas - avoid to eat the poissoned cockie, no computer player
 - Hangman: hangman.bas - guess a letter and be hanged step by step
+- Digits: digits.bas - yet another number guessing game
+- Hello: hello.bas - a little dialoge with the computer
+- Awari: awari.bas - an African board game
+- Roulette: roulette.bas - roll the ball and bet your money
+- Bug: bug.bas - try to complete your bug before the computer does
+- BatNum: batnum.pas - take objects from a pile game with arbitrary parameters
+- Bowling: bowling.bas - bowling game simulation

 ## BASIC language features